About the Program

 Like many other aging cities and water systems, the water distribution system consists of older houses and buildings constructed before 1987, which can have lead service lines (LSLs), fixtures, and solder.
 While the water leaving our treatment plant is lead-free, lead can enter the water through corrosion in LSLs.

-Although most lead exposure comes from paint, dust, and soil, the EPA estimates that 10–20% of a person’s exposure may come from drinking water.
+Although most lead exposure comes from paint, dust, and soil, the EPA estimates that 10 to 20 percent of a person’s exposure may come from drinking water.
 This is particularly concerning for infants and young children, who absorb lead more easily than adults.

 To protect public health and meet new federal and state requirements, NWD has implemented the Lead Service Line Management Program, which will identify and verify the material of every service line in Newport to inform replacement efforts.